Fashion / Style

 We've said it before and we'll say it again: it's Phoebe Philo's world, and the good folk of the fashion industry are simply living in it.
-The lasting effect Philo has had on practically everything she touches has been momentous, we saw this during her tenure at Chloé, but never stronger than it was when she flipped Céline on its head, and made it one of the most covetable, women-first brands of the 2010s.
-When she stepped down from her post as creative director of the French brand in 2017, the industry went into a death spiral, and the hole she left was never quite filled - no matter how hard minimalist brands, and Daniel Lee, has tried.
+The lasting effect Philo has had on practically everything she touches has been momentous, but it's never been stronger than it was when she flipped Céline on its head, and made it one of the most covetable, women-first brands of the 2010s.
+When she stepped down from her post as creative director of the French brand in 2017, the industry went into a death spiral, and the hole she left was never quite filled—no matter how hard other minimalist brands have tried.

 The hold that she has had on us has transcended time, and Philo-era "old Céline" is one of the most coveted archival fashion pieces one could own in the modern age.
 So much so, that there are whole Instagram pages dedicated to hunting down such pieces.
-Pioneering the "for women, by women" tagline that so many women-run companies have now latched onto, Philo was there from the beginning, designing and creating a humble tribute to female form and function with clothing that, with quality in mind, transcended time and trends.
-Throwing down the gauntlet for fashion's look of choice in the 2010s, Philo's agnostic attitude towards trends was exactly what catapulted Céline to success.
+Pioneering the "for women, by women" tagline, Philo's design pay tribute to the female form and function, with each piece transcending time and trends.
+In fact, throwing down the gauntlet for fashion's look of choice in the 2010s, Philo's agnostic attitude towards trends was exactly what catapulted Céline to success.

 Gabriel Waller knows of the Philo-effect more than anyone.
 As a professional luxury buyer to some of fashion's most notable names, her career was skyrocketed off the back of a Céline coat that Waller sourced for Rosie Huntington-Whiteley some years ago.
 Since, she has carved out a niche in the industry for those looking to secure sold-out, discontinued, and hard to find designer items like no one else.